mridoni/gix/doc/gixsql.md

       -v                                                      Verbose
       -d                                                      Verbose (debug)

-When you want to build and link from the console, remember also to add the `<gix-install-dir>/copy` directory to the COPY path list (it contains SQLCA) and to include **libgixmysql** (and the appropriate path, depending on your architecture) to the compiler's command line.
+When you want to build and link from the console, remember also to add the `<gix-install-dir>/copy` directory to the COPY path list (it contains SQLCA) and to include **libgixsql** (and the appropriate path, depending on your architecture) to the compiler's command line.